 - Like libraries, I organized most biographies according to the last name of the person who was the subject of the biography or autobiography.
 If a particular biography worked better within another category (such as artists), I used that.

 - I organized non-fiction books according to the Dewey Decimal System.
 I typed out the entire Dewey Decimal System in the pre-computer era and always kept that list in an accessible place.
 Now, you can just print out a copy of the Dewey Decimal System or refer to it online.
-I only used the level of organization that was necessary to be able to find books easily.
+For my current home library, I keep the Wikipedia article about the Dewey Decimal System open on my iPhone.
+I only use the level of organization that’s necessary to be able to find books easily.